Payroll for small businesses: A complete guide

 Gross and net pay

-In case of an hourly contract, you’ll need to know the number of hours and rate per hour.
+In the case of an hourly contract, you’ll need to know the number of hours and rate per hour.
 To calculate and record the hours, you should have a system in place, such as a clock card or timesheet.
+Alternatively, ask your employee to calculate their hours worked and record them in-house once they’ve been sent over.

 Benefits in kind (BIK)